PaulKGrimes/cbpi-RescaledActor/README.md

 A plugin for CraftBeerPi that wraps a power controlled actor in another actor that rescales the power range of the base actor

-This plugin adds a ``RescaledActor`` that wraps another actor, and rescales the requested power linearly according to the min and max power properties.
+This plugin adds a ``RescaledActor`` that wraps another actor, and rescales the requested power linearly according to the Minimum and Maximum Power properties.

 This allows you to set a maximum power output for an over-powered heater or to set a minimum power output for something like a pump that stalls below a certain power setting.
+Although the various PWM logic controllers allow you to set a maximum power output, this may be useful with other controllers.

-If you really want to, you can cascade multiple ``RescaledActors``, and you setting minimum and maximum values outside the 0-100% power range will work as long as the values that are passed to a real actor are
+If you really want to, you can cascade multiple ``RescaledActors``, and you setting minimum and maximum values outside the 0-100% power range will work as long as the values that are passed to a real actor are in the 0-100% range.

 Internal checking that the minimum power is less than the maximum power is done when the power is set.
 Errors in settings may not show up until the Actor is